maelvalais/sublime_autotools/README.md

 JSON and build it to a tmLanguage file.
 Then do <kbd>cmd</kbd><kbd>P</kbd>
 and `Reload Window` to observe the changes.

+# Side notes

+The sublime fork also has a Makefile2 (an alternate grammar file for Makefiles) but the standard vscode's Makefile support works much better (actually, the sublime's one is kind of buggy).

 # Changelog

+## v0.0.4
+- Use vscode's default Makefile syntax grammar file instead of the sublime's one (Makefile2).
+This is because Makefile2 was buggy and vscode's one works just fine.

 ## v0.0.3
 - Automake: fix a bug with assigments followed by a comment